Bill Barilko: Honours

-Barilko played in the 1947, 1948 and 1949 NHL All-Star Game, scoring a goal in the 1949 game.
+Barilko was a member of four Stanley Cup championship teams with the Maple Leafs in 1947, 1948, 1949, and 1951.
+As a member of the Stanley Cup champions, Barilko played in the 1947, 1948 and 1949 NHL All-Star Game, scoring a goal in the 1949 game.

-Barilko won four Stanley Cups with the Maple Leafs in 1947, 1948, 1949, and 1951.
+Barilko's #5 jersey was retired by the Maple Leafs.
 Until October 15, 2016, Barilko's #5 was one of only two numbers retired by the Maple Leafs (Ace Bailey's #6 was the other).

+Barilko was honoured again by the Maple Leafs on March 19, 2011, on what would have been his 83rd birthday.
+A pre-game ceremony at the Air Canada Centre unveiled a new banner.
+His sister Anne attended, speaking about his story.

+Barilko's skates from the 1951-52 season, and the puck of the Stanley Cup-winning goal are in the possession of the Hockey Hall of Fame in Toronto.
+After the winning goal, referee Bill Chadwick retrieved the goal from the Montreal net and flipped it to disabled spectator Jimmy Main (a Gardens regular who was well-known) behind the net, saying "Here Jimmy, give this to your mother".
+Main did not keep the puck, giving it to his cousin George Fletcher, saying "give it to Aunt Annie".
+Fletcher kept it until 1985 and then donated it to the Hall.

+In media

-Barilko's story was published in the 1988 book Overtime, Overdue: The Bill Barilko Story, by John Melady, and the 2004 book Barilko — Without A Trace, by Kevin Shea.
+Barilko's story has been published in two books - the 1988 book Overtime, Overdue: The Bill Barilko Story, by John Melady, and the 2004 book Barilko — Without A Trace, by Kevin Shea.

 In 2017, TSN aired the short documentary film The Mission, profiling a project to recover the remaining wreckage of Barilko's plane; the film took its title from "Fifty Mission Cap", and it thematically touched on the song's role in Barilko's story.
 The film received a Canadian Screen Award nomination for Best Sports Feature Segment at the 6th Canadian Screen Awards in 2018.
+Frozen in Time: The Bill Barilko Story, a documentary film directed by Steve Paikin, entered production in 2026.